liangzrtvjivo/liangzrtvjivo.github.io/_pages/about.md

 # News

 <!-- - [Jul.
 2023] Chongqing, ChinaVis 2023 -->
+- [Apr.
+2024] Dowsing is accepted by Journal of Visualization, congrats to Jiamin!
 - [Oct.
 2023] I have received a conditional offer from the Department of Computing, Hong Kong Polytechnic University.
 Looking forward to start my PhD journey under the supervision of Prof. [Wenqi Fan](https://wenqifan03.github.io/) and Prof. [Qing Li](https://www4.comp.polyu.edu.hk/~csqli/) from Fall 2024!
 - [Jul.
-2023] [EGPMDA](http://arxiv.org/abs/2307.07957) was available online.
+2023] [EGPMDA](http://arxiv.org/abs/2307.07957) is available online.
 I discussed the generalizability and explainability of miRNA-disease association prediction.
 - [Jun.
-2023] GBDT4CTRVis was accepted by ChinaVis 2023, congrats to Wenwen!
+2023] GBDT4CTRVis is accepted by ChinaVis 2023, congrats to Wenwen!
 It would be transferred to Journal of Visualization soon.
 - [Sep.
-2022] [LDAformer](https://doi.org/10.1093/bib/bbac370) was accepted by Briefings in Bioinformatics.
+2022] [LDAformer](https://doi.org/10.1093/bib/bbac370) is accepted by Briefings in Bioinformatics.
 It's the best publication ever in the Bioinformatics Group of Vision Computing Lab.